aredoff/rirs/README.md

 A library for downloading and organizing WHOIS databases from Regional Internet Registries (RIRs) for further processing.

+When I created this library, I realized that this approach does not suit me, but perhaps it will be useful to someone.

 ## Features

 - Downloads WHOIS databases from all major RIRs